 to start the provision of Covid vaccinations in 92 poorer countries.

-Reducing damage to underground utilities
+Reducing damage to underground assets

 - The benchmark survey highlights there’s a difference in perception of the scale of the problem between asset owners and contractors so they’re not equally motivated to find a solution.